🕊️ Estate & Inherited Home Help

 Foreclosure Action / Court Filing

 In judicial states like New York and Florida, the lender files a lawsuit.
-In non-judicial states, the process can move in as little as 30–60 days from the notice.
+In non-judicial states like North Carolina, Georgia, and Alabama, the process can move in as little as 30–60 days from the notice.
+A sale date is eventually scheduled.

 ⚠️